 ESCC will carry out precautionary salting on predetermined routes.
 These Primary Routes are mainly A, B and some C class roads.
 They will not normally salt Secondary Roads unless there is heavy snow or severe ice.
 These tend to be major bus routes and roads that link hospitals and villages.
 Minor and Estate roads will not be treated by ESCC and they will not routinely salt footpaths or pavements.
 More information on this is available on the ESCC website.

 What do Hastings Borough Council (HBC) do?

-If there is severe snow and ice our focus will initially be on maintaining access to the Borough Council's key premises.
-These are the cemetery and crematorium and the council's offices at Muriel Matters House and the Community Contact Centre at the Town Hall.
+We are not legally responsible for treating roads and pavements during severe weather.
+If there is severe snow and ice our focus will be on maintaining access to the Borough Council's key premises.
+These are the cemetery and crematorium and the council's offices at Muriel Matters House and the Town Hall.
 By maintaining access to these premises we can ensure that at least some of our staff are able to operate our most essential services during severe snow and ice.
-Then we will try to maintain access to car parks and pedestrianized shopping areas in the town centre, and if possible some of the other primary and secondary shopping areas.
+We will also try to maintain access to our main car parks by additional gritting.

 There is no law stopping you from clearing snow and ice on the pavement outside your home or from public spaces.
 It is unlikely you will be sued or held legally responsible for any injuries on the path if you have cleared it carefully and have not made it more dangerous than before.